 Whichever pathway you choose, each is taught in a similar manner and is assessed primarily by assignment work - there are no formal examinations.
-You will generally work in small classes, partake in formal lectures, and undertake laboratory/practical work which is designed to develop a practical investigating approach to learning.
+You will generally work in larger groups for core units but smaller classes for specialist units.
+Where you will partake in formal lectures and undertake laboratory/practical work which is designed to develop a practical investigating approach to learning.